 Batch functionality in SAP can be enabled, which is used for batch process manufacturing.
-Batch functionality is a very popular requirement for all types of batch manufacturing (including manufacturing such items as bakery items, paint, glass, specialty chemical, and pharmaceuticals, as is explained in the book Process Industry Manufacturing Software: ERP, Planning, Recipe, MES & Process Control).
+Batch functionality is a trendy requirement for all types of batch manufacturing (including manufacturing such items as bakery items, paint, glass, speciality chemical, and pharmaceuticals, as is explained in the book Process Industry Manufacturing Software: ERP, Planning, Recipe, MES & Process Control).
 Batch functionality allows specific batches (e.g., a batch of pharmaceuticals from a single production run) to be tracked.
 Batch manufacturing can be enabled in SAP ERP.

 “For IT chiefs like Pam Haney, IT director at Irvine Scientific, a $28 million life sciences company, issues of competitive advantage are overshadowed by ever-present customization needs with her ERP system.
 ‘What we’re faced with is having to deal with ERP packages that are not designed for process manufacturers.’” — Why ERP Systems are More Important Than Ever, CIO